jiangfengming/spa-history/README.md

 The current location.
 See location object.

 ### history.start(URL string | location)
+Start the history router.

+In browser, if URL/location is not given, the default value is current address.
+The argument is mainly for server-side rendering.

 ### history.normalize(URL string | location)
 convert the URL string or unnormalized location object to normalized object

+if URL/location.path is started with protocal, or `location.external` is `true`, `location.path` is treated as an external path, and will be converted to an internal path.

 ```js
 // PathHistory with base '/foo/bar/'